stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 # Announcing Stryker.NET 1.0 - No more beta!

 We're proud to announce the first major release of Stryker.NET: 1.0.
-It comes with exciting new features and an overhaul of how you interact with the stryker cli.
-With the release of stryker 1.0 we wanted to make sure we created a cohesive and intuitive user experience.
+It comes with exciting new features and an overhaul of how you interact with the Stryker CLI.
+With the release of Stryker 1.0 we wanted to make sure we created a cohesive and intuitive user experience.

 <!--truncate-->